Danny Kirwan: Then Play On, 1969

 Kirwan's skills came to the forefront on the band's mid-1969 album Then Play On, recorded at Kingsway Studios in Holborn, London.
-Green had told Kirwan when he joined the band that he would be responsible for half of the next album, and the songwriting and lead vocals on Then Play On were split almost equally between the two guitarists, with many of the performances featuring their dual lead Gibson Les Paul guitars.
+Green had told Kirwan when he joined the band that he would be responsible for half of the next album, and the songwriting and lead vocals on Then Play On were split almost equally between them, with many of the performances featuring their dual-lead Gibson Les Paul guitars.
 Fleetwood said that Kirwan, asked to write his first songs for the band, "approached his assignment very cerebrally, much as Lindsey Buckingham would do later, and came up with some very good music."
-[Fleetwood said many years later in an interview that Buckingham had "a huge regard for Danny".]
+(Fleetwood said in an interview years later that Buckingham had "a huge regard for Danny".)
 Kirwan's input drew on material he had written in his first band.

-Green took a back seat during the recording sessions and left most of the guitar work to Kirwan.
-Spencer did not play guitar or sing on the album and Kirwan had a significant role in the recording.
-He composed seven of the 14 tracks and his "Coming Your Way" opened side one of the album.
-His varied musical influences were evident throughout, from the flowing instrumental "My Dream" to the 1930s-style "When You Say", which Green had earmarked to be a single until his own composition "Oh Well" took shape and was chosen instead.
-"Coming Your Way" was a full band performance and "Like Crying" was a Kirwan duet with Green.
-Kirwan played all the guitar parts on "Although the Sun is Shining".
+Green took a back seat during the recording sessions and left most of the guitar work to Kirwan, who composed seven of the fourteen tracks.
+His "Coming Your Way" opened side one of the album.
+Kirwan's varied musical influences were evident throughout, from the flowing instrumental "My Dream" to the 1930s-style "When You Say", which Green had earmarked to be a single until his own composition "Oh Well" took shape and was chosen instead.
+"Like Crying" was a Kirwan duet with Green and Kirwan played all the guitar parts on "Although the Sun is Shining".
 Mike Vernon noted that Kirwan's presence and his eclectic musical influences "were already beginning to take the band out of mainstream 12-bar blues and into blues-rock and rock ballads."

 The UK release of Then Play On featured two extra earlier Kirwan recordings, the sad blues "Without You" and the heavy "One Sunny Day", which was later covered by American blues musician Tinsley Ellis on his 1997 album Fire It Up.
-Then Play On was released in September 1969 and reached number five in the UK album charts.
-It was the band's first album to sell more than 100,000 in America.

-In December 1969, 16 months after Kirwan joined the band, Fleetwood Mac were voted the UK's number-one progressive group in Melody Maker's end-of-year polls.
-The band had also outsold the Beatles and the Rolling Stones in Europe in record sales and concert tickets.